isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 As part of <a href="https://go.gov.sg/moh-smm" target="_blank">Singapore’s Vaccination-Differentiated Safe Management Measures (VDS)</a>, you must be vaccinated to participate in certain activities in Singapore, such as dining, entering shopping malls or attending performances.

-Travellers who are fully vaccinated overseas will need to have their vaccination status reflected electronically in their [HealthHub](https://www.healthhub.sg/) or [TraceTogether](https://www.tracetogether.gov.sg/) apps to show on demand.
+<b>Travellers who are vaccinated overseas should present your vaccination certificate(s) to the ICA officer at immigration clearance</b> in order to get the overseas vaccination records reflected electronically in their [HealthHub](https://www.healthhub.sg/) or [TraceTogether](https://www.tracetogether.gov.sg/) apps to show on demand to be eligible for VDS.

-To get your overseas vaccination records recognised, please <b>present your vaccination certificate(s) to the ICA officer at immigration clearance</b>.
 Travellers need to:

 <ol style="list-style-type: lower-roman;">
 <li>Be aged 12 and above;</li>